 Students must complete 33 credit hours, including:

 COMG 301 and 302 should be taken no later than the semester after the major is declared.
 In residence policy: A minimum of 15 credit hours which includes COMG 302, must be taken in the Department of Communicology at UH Manoa.
 Introductory courses do not count as electives.
-Electives must have a prerequisite or be numbered 300 or above and only three (3) credit hours of COMG 399 or COMG 499 (or a combination of the two classes) may be applied to the major degree.
-Also up to three (3) credit hours of COMG 453 may be applied to the communicology major degree.
+Electives must have a prerequisite, or be numbered 300 or above.
+Additionally, up to three (3) credit hours from any combination of COMG 399, COMG 499, and/or COMG 453 may be used to fulfill the Communicology major elective requirements.

-Students must complete 15 credit hours of communicology, including:
+Students must complete 15 credit hours of COMG, including:

 The Department of Communicology offers an innovative MA program emphasizing the central processes and functions of human communication.
 To that end, course work, seminars, and student research develop a cross-situational understanding of theory and research in the three areas central to the discipline: message processing, relational communication, and social influence.
 In addition, given our cultural and geographical advantages at UH Manoa, the Department of Communicology excels in teaching and research in intercultural communication.

-The department offers both Plan A (thesis) and Plan B (non-thesis: applied project or comprehensive exams) programs.
-Plan A requires a minimum of 33 credit hours of graduate work, at least 27 of which must be in communicology courses numbered 600 and above, including 6 credit hours of COMG 700 Thesis Research.
-Plan B requires a minimum of 33 credit hours of graduate work in courses numbered 600 and above including 3 credit hours of COMG 500 Master's Plan B. Communicology courses numbered 400 to 499 and courses from allied disciplines may be counted toward the degree only with prior consent of the graduate chair.
-COMG 601 an 602 are required for both Plan A and Plan B programs.
+The department offers both Plan A (thesis) and Plan B/C (non-thesis: applied project or comprehensive exams) programs.
+The Plan A thesis program requires a minimum of 33 credit hours of graduate work, at least 27 of which must be in communicology courses numbered 600 and above, including 6 credit hours of COMG 700 Thesis Research.
+The Plan B applied project program requires a minimum of 33 credit hours of graduate work in courses numbered 600 and above, which includes at least 3 credit hours of COMG 600 Master’s Plan B. The comprehensive exam program requires a minimum of 33 credit hours of graduate work in courses numbered 600 and above and one credit of COMG 600.
+Communicology courses numbered 400 to 499 and courses from allied disciplines may be counted toward the degree only with prior consent of the Director of Graduate Studies.
+COMG 601 and 602 are required for both Plan A and Plan B programs.
 Plan A also requires COMG 702 (COMG 620 does not count towards the degree).

 Successful completion of Plan A requires each candidate to present an acceptable thesis and pass a final oral examination based on the thesis.
 Plan B requires each student either complete an applied research project or pass written comprehensive exams.
 Plan B candidates must also pass a final oral examination based on either the research project or the comprehensive exams.